Howard West

 Howard West (September 24, 1931 – December 3, 2015) was an American talent agent and television producer best known for his work with long-term partner George Shapiro in producing and managing Jerry Seinfeld.

-West and Shapiro, who were childhood friends in the Bronx, were partners in the company Shapiro/West and Associates.
+West and Shapiro, who were childhood friends in the Bronx, New York City, were partners in the company Shapiro/West and Associates.

-He died of a stroke in Los Angeles, aged 84.
+He died of a stroke in Los Angeles, California, aged 84.